The following individuals are responsible for the selection and monitoring of external asset managers:

 |3 mo||YTD||1 yr||3 yr||5 yr||10 yr|

 Source: BNY Mellon.
-The adjacent chart represents the range of investment returns for the BNY Mellon Master Trust Universe (Universe) total fund composites.
-BNY Mellon provides a fund-level tracking service used to compare the Multiple Asset Strategy's actual gross-of-fees performance to the performance of similar asset pools of other institutional investors.
-The universe includes corporate, foundation, endowment, public, Taft-Hartley and health care plans.
+The adjacent chart represents the range of investment returns for the BNY Mellon Master Trust Universe (Universe) for total fund composites.
+BNY Mellon provides a fund-level tracking service used to compare the Multiple Asset Composite’s actual gross-of-fees performance to the performance of similar asset pools of other institutional investors.
+The Universe includes corporate, foundation, endowment, public, Taft-Hartley and health care plans.

 2 Please refer to the Investment Funds Description - I Series for more information about each Fund.
 This information is for informational purposes only and is not an offer to purchase securities.
 The investment funds are neither insured nor guaranteed by the government.